My Vienna: Margarete Schütte-Lihotzky, mother of the modern fitted kitchen

 By 1936, the “Frankfurter Küche” (Frankfurt Kitchen) became a leading design, one that’s the predecessor of today’s fully-fitted kitchen.
 Schütte-Lihotzky’s design of the Frankfurt Kitchen was included in the architectural standard book Bauentwurfslehre (Architects’ Data) by German architect Ernst Neufert %.

-Shortly after arrival in Vienna, I head back out to catch a train on the city’s U-Bahn underground network to MAK Vienna (Museum für angewandte Kunst), the city’s Museum for Applied Arts.
+Shortly after arrival in Vienna, I head back out to catch a train on the city’s U-Bahn to the MAK, the city’s Museum for Applied Arts.
 The MAK’s big focus is on the evolution and development of design through an historical collection of fine china, furniture, glassworks, silver, and textiles.

 My main goal is to learn more about Schütte-Lihotzky and see the 1990 reconstruction of her 1926 “Frankfurt Kitchen.”
 Located inside the MAK Design Lab, the “Frankfurt Kitchen” reconstruction is an idealized version enabled by Schütte-Lihotzky based upon her own memories ^.
 How we think about and value our kitchens today is only a century in the making.
 The ubiquity of fitted kitchens within the developed world makes it difficult to conceive how innovative Schütte-Lihotzky’s kitchen design was at the time compared to what came before.
 It’s also important to point out that her design came out of necessity in an architectural design, and not out of any personal need or experience.
 In a 1997 radio interview to celebrate her 100th birthday, she said: